1gravity/design_patterns/src/main/kotlin/com/onegravity/designpatterns/factory/README.md

 We use a factory method to create instances of classes instead of instantiating them directly.
 The implementation of the factory method can be overridden to create different instances of the class.

+### Use Cases
+The purpose of the two patterns is to insulate a client from object creation and thus decouple it from the concrete objects themselves.
+The client only  knows the interface those objects implement (it's coded against their interfaces).